shaktisrivastava2020/quickshop-ai/README.md

 **QuickShop AI does BOTH in one conversation** — automatically deciding which approach to use, even combining both for hybrid questions.

-This solves a real Upwork pain point: e-commerce clients want a single AI assistant that handles both customer policy queries AND business intelligence — without juggling two systems.
+This solves a real users' pain point: e-commerce clients want a single AI assistant that handles both customer policy queries AND business intelligence — without juggling two systems.

 ---